mta-slipe/Slipe-Server/SlipeServer.Docs/articles/getting-started/injectable-services.md

 ### Lua value mapping
 - [LuaValueMapper](/api/server/SlipeServer.Server.Mappers.LuaValueMapper.html)
-  Allows you to map any C# type to a LuaValue, and allows you to define custom mapping logic for specific types.
+  Allows you to map any C# type to a LuaValue and allows you to define custom mapping logic for specific types.
 - [FromLuaValueMapper](/api/server/SlipeServer.Server.Mappers.FromLuaValueMapper.html)
-  Allows you to map LuaValues to any C# type, and allows you to define custom mapping logic for specific types.
+  Allows you to map LuaValues to any C# type and allows you to define custom mapping logic for specific types.

 ### Misc
 - [RootElement](/api/server/SlipeServer.Server.Elements.RootElement.html)